radjaaaxp/radjaaaxp/README.md

 ## About Me

-Hello, I am **RadjaXP**, a Frontend Developer and Game Developer focused on building responsive web applications and interactive digital experiences.
+  Hello, I am **Min-jaa 氷**, a Frontend Developer and Game Developer focused on building responsive web applications and interactive digital experiences.
 I have strong interest in user interface engineering, performance optimization, and scalable frontend architecture.
 In game development, I focus on gameplay systems, interaction design, and UI implementation.

 ---